Poor Pierre of Pisseloup

 if briefly with his fellow man

-as any peasant would
+as any peasant drinker would

 so it was that little Peter